-During development, assertions for pre/post conditions and intermediate invariants are an extremely powerful tool with a very attractive gain/effort ratio (low effort, high gain).
+Experience.
+Assertions for pre/post conditions and intermediate invariants are an extremely powerful tool with a very attractive gain/effort ratio (low effort, high gain).

+- Assertions effectively work as safe-guard against

+- unexpected use of functions and

+- regression,

-- Assertions effectively work as safe-guard against unexpected use of functions and regression, e.g. during later maintenance or efficiency improvement. - Can serve as formal (support of) documentation:
+e.g. during later maintenance or efficiency improvement.

-"Dear reader, at this point in the program, I expect condition expr to hold, because...".
+- Assertions can serve as formal (support of) documentation: - assert(expr);means - "Dear reader, at this point in the program, I expect condition expr to hold."